High-quality generation of dynamic game content via small language models: A proof of concept: Quantitative assessment of quality

-\begin{enumerate} \item \textbf{Overall assessment}: Does the output follow from the instructions in the prompt $\Pi(\omega)$? \item \textbf{Angle implementation}: Does the text successfully convey the intended thematic or humorous angle? \item \textbf{Intelligence implementation}: Are all pieces of intelligence incorporated in a coherent and meaningful way? \item \textbf{Alignment}: Does the text adhere to the given constraints, remain within the medieval world, and avoid factual hallucinations or inappropriate language? \item \textbf{Writing quality}: Is the text well-written and stylistically consistent with a medieval RPG setting? \item \textbf{Audience targeting}: Does the text effectively tailor its content and tone to the intended audience group (e.g., peasants, nobles, guards)? \item \textbf{Rhetorical targeting}: Is the outputted smear campaign successfully directed at the intended target? \end{enumerate} These criteria exhibit intentional overlap to guard against false positives, with the overall verdict requiring all tests to pass.
-Out of these, criteria 1-4 are the hardest to satisfy, since they contain the most creatively challenging and widely scoped tasks.
-We used ChatGPT-4o for judging these, and found that switching to a smaller model led to overlooking some borderline cases.
-On the other hand, using ChatGPT-4o for these metrics gave us a strict measure, confirmed by manual inspection the failed outputs of especially the more heavily quantized models showed.
-For the final three tests, we used ChatGPT-4o-mini, and didn't observe a noticeable change in leniency between the two models.
-These three tests very rarely fail.
-Fig.~\ref{fig:AllJudgeResults} shows the overall performance of the different models under these criteria, as well as the overall verdict, averaged over all 360 test samples.
-These outputs were generated using a temperature of $T=0.75$, using a top-$p$ strategy of $p=0.9$.
+The overlap among criteria 1--4 reflects the correlation of the underlying complexity dimensions: a failure in intelligence implementation may simultaneously manifest as a weak rhetorical angle, and only overlapping criteria can catch such correlated failures.
+The overall verdict requires all tests to pass, so overlaps of criteria also provide a measure of protection against false positives.
+Criteria 5--7 achieved a perfect pass rate under GPT-4o across all models.
+To retain a measure of safeguarding on these dimensions while reducing cost in the per-prompt variation experiment (Section~\ref{sec:ECDF}), we used GPT-4o-mini for these criteria.
+Fig.~\ref{fig:AllJudgeResults} shows the overall performance of the different models under criteria 1--4, as well as the overall verdict, averaged over all 360 test samples.
+These outputs were generated with a temperature of $T=0.75$, using a top-$p$ strategy of $p=0.9$.
 The overall success rate of the LLM is a near-perfect $98\,\%$.
 Using the standard error to estimate the accuracy of the success probabilities, the 8-bit model achieved $94.2\,\%\,\pm 1.2\,\%$ versus $92.5\,\% \pm 1.4\,\%$ 16-bit.
 While the 8-bit model's average score is slightly higher, the confidence intervals overlap, and McNemar's test yields $\chi^2 = 0.69$, $p = 0.41$.
 We conclude that the models are statistically indistinguishable, validating the 8-bit model as a drop-in replacement.
 The 4-bit model shows a clear degradation of quality, with a success probability of $78\% \, \pm 2.2\,\%$.
-Although the 4-bit model statistically needs more attempts to succeed, these numbers suggest that the 4-bit model will have a speed advantage over the 16-bit model if it is just $18\,\%$ quicker per generation.
-A more careful analysis is needed to assess this, however, since the number of expected attempts needed fluctuates highly over the test corpus.
-In particular, it is not \emph{a priori} apparent that the proportional increase in expected attempts between say the 16-bit and 4-bit model for the difficult inputs is consistent for all prompts, and one particular worry could be that the 4-bit model exhibits catastrophic failure for prompts that were otherwise manageable for the 16-bit model.
-Such a situation could render the more aggressively quantized models unpractical in actual game applications since fringe samples would be unfixable.
+Although the 4-bit model statistically needs more attempts to succeed, its faster inference speed may compensate.
+However, the number of expected attempts presumably fluctuates across prompts, and it is not \emph{a priori} apparent that the 4-bit model does not develop catastrophic failure modes on the hardest inputs, which would render the retry strategy impractical.
 We now turn to a quantitative investigation of these concerns.